smartdataHQ/cxs-utils/docs/pages/docs/entities/index.md

 title: Understanding Entities
 ---

-# Understanding Entities in the Semantic Schema
+# Understanding Entities in the Context Suite

 ## Introduction